-Agency Limited ("HMA").
-In 2020, HUL was deregistered, Syndicate 3334 was placed into run-off, and all renewal business was written into acquired Syndicate 4000.
-HMA leads our London operations and writes business on behalf of the wholly aligned Syndicate 4000 and certain managed third-party syndicates.
+Prior to the acquisition, Hamilton Underwriting Limited ("HUL"), a former Lloyd's managing agent, managed Syndicate 3334.
+Following the acquisition, the acquired Lloyd's managing agent was renamed HMA.
+In 2020, HUL was deregistered, Syndicate 3334 was placed into run-off, and all new renewal business was written into the acquired Syndicate 4000.
+HMA leads our London operations and writes business on behalf of the wholly-aligned Syndicate 4000 and a managed third-party syndicate.

-Our Dublin operations are led by Hamilton Insurance Designated Activity Company, a Dublin-based insurer with a U.K. branch and extensive licensing in the United States, including excess and surplus lines and reinsurance in all 50 states.
+Our Dublin operations consist of Hamilton Insurance Designated Activity Company ("HIDAC"), a Dublin-based insurer with a U.K. branch and extensive licensing in the United States, including excess and surplus lines and reinsurance in all 50 states.

-Hamilton Managing General Agency Americas, LLC ("HMGA Americas") is licensed throughout the United States and underwrites on behalf of the Group's London, Dublin and Bermuda operations (solely in respect of Hamilton Re US), providing access from the U.S. to the Lloyd's market, the Group's rated Irish carrier and the Group's Bermuda balance sheet, respectively.
+Hamilton Managing General Agency Americas, LLC ("HMGA Americas") is licensed throughout the United States and underwrites on behalf of the Group's London, Dublin, and Bermuda operations (solely in respect of Hamilton Re

+US), providing access from the U.S. to the Lloyd's market, the Group's rated Irish carrier, and the Group's Bermuda balance sheet, respectively.